-Fried refrigerated biscuit dough, smeared with key lime pie ingredients gives these doughnuts the top rank of a dessert menu or serve as a very guilty breakfast.
+Key Lime Pie Donuts - Fried refrigerated biscuit dough, smeared with key lime pie cream.
+These doughnuts can top the rank of a dessert menu or serve as a very guilty-pleasure breakfast.

 Remember these donuts?
-Right after I made them, I used this lime curd to create a Key Lime Pie donut.
+Right after I made them, I used this lime curd to create these Key Lime Pie Donuts.
 In fact, these donuts are the sole reason I made the lime curd in the first place.
 True story.
-That’s how I roll.
+That's how I roll.

 When we were in Austin earlier this summer, we visited a donut truck called Gourdough's.
 One of the donuts we sampled from the seasonal menu was Key Lime Pie.
 It was fantastic.
 I wanted to recreate this concept at home, but I did it a bit differently.
 They topped theirs with a cream cheese icing and I wanted to top mine with lime curd.
 So I did just that.